Group Testing: An Information Theory Perspective: Basic definitions and notation

 \begin{remark} We are interested in the case that the number of items $n$ is large, and accordingly consider asymptotic results as $n \to \infty$. \rev{We use the standard `Big O' notation $O(\cdot)$, $o(\cdot)$, and $\Theta(\cdot)$ to denote asymptotic behaviour in this limit, and we write $f_n \sim g_n$ to mean that $\lim_{n\to\infty} \frac{f_n}{g_n} = 1$.} We consider three scaling regimes for the number of defectives $k$: \begin{description} \item[The very sparse regime:] $k$ is constant (or bounded as $k = O(1)$) as $n \to \infty$; \item[The sparse regime:] $k$ scales sublinearly as $k = \Theta(n^\alpha)$ for some \emph{sparsity parameter} $\alpha \in [0,1)$ as $n \to \infty$. \item[The linear regime:] $k$ scales linearly as $k \sim \beta n$ for $\beta \in (0,1)$ as $n \to \infty$. \end{description} \end{remark}

-We are primarily interested in the case that defectivity is rare, where group testing has the greatest gains, so we will only briefly review the linear regime in Section \ref{sec:linear}.
-A lot of early work considered only the very sparse regime, which is now quite well understood -- see, for example, \cite{malyutov} and the references therein -- so we shall concentrate primarily on the wider sparse regime.
+We are primarily interested in the case that defectivity is rare, where group testing has the greatest gains, though the linear regime is still of significant interest and will be considered in Section \ref{sec:linear}.
+Much of the early work on group testing considered only the very sparse regime, which is now quite well understood -- see, for example, \cite{malyutov} and the references therein -- so we will concentrate primarily on the wider sparse regime.

 The case $\alpha = 0$, which covers the very sparse regime, usually behaves the same as small $\alpha$ but sometimes requires slightly different analysis to allow for the fact that $k$ may not tend to $\infty$.
-Hence, for reasons of brevity, we typically only explicitly deal with the cases $\alpha \in (0,1)$.
+Hence, for brevity, we typically only explicitly deal with the cases $\alpha \in (0,1)$.

 We assume for the most part that the true defective set $\K$ is uniformly random from the $\binom nk$ sets of items of size $k$ (the `combinatorial prior').
 The assumption that $k$ is known exactly is often mathematically convenient, but unrealistic in most applications.
 For this reason, in Chapters \ref{ch:algorithms} and \ref{ch:algorithms_noisy} we focus primarily on decoding algorithms that do not require knowledge of $k$.
-However, there exist nonadaptive algorithms that can estimate the number of defectives using $O( \log n)$ tests (see Section \ref{sec:universal} below), which could form the first part of a two-stage algorithm, if permitted.
+However, there exist nonadaptive algorithms that can accurately estimate the number of defectives using $O( \log n)$ tests (see Section \ref{sec:universal} below), which could form the first part of a two-stage algorithm, if permitted.

 \begin{definition} We write $T = T(n)$ for the \defn{number of tests} performed, and label the tests $\{1,2,\dots,T\}$.
 To keep track of the design of the test pools, we write $x_{ti} = \one$ to denote that item $i \in \{1,2,\dots,n\}$ is in the pool for test $t \in \{1,2,\dots,T\}$, and $x_{ti} = \zero$ to denote that item $i$ is not in the pool for test $t$.
 We gather these into a matrix $\mat X \in \zo^{T \times n}$, which we shall refer to as the \defn{test matrix} or \defn{test design}. \end{definition}